 3. Obtain contact information of all involved parties

 Be sure to obtain relevant and accurate contact information of the other parties, and that means the other driver and anyone with him at the time too.
 For extra security, take down his driver's license and his car-plate number as well.
-For Income policyholders, the Accident Reporting app will guide you step by step through the accident-reporting process, indicating clearly which specific photos and details are required.

 4. Be as clear and factual as possible